Joe-Stoneage/StoneageTools/README.md

 - Branch & pull request

 ## License:
-- complete public domain for any kind of use
+- completely free for any kind of non-military use

 ## To-Do:
 - Testing, would like to use https://docs.microsoft.com/en-us/dnet/core/tutorials/testing-library-with-visual-studio-code?pivots=dotnet-6-0